narcis2007/booking-management-backend/README.md

 Description:
 ------------------------------
-This app lets the user make and easy and fast booking at health centers near him.
+This app lets the user make easy and fast bookings at health centers near him.

 Steps:
 ------------------------------